 B and I got two glasses of the finest and coldest Albarinho known to pilgrims, plus stamps in our credencials, sandwiches and a good rest.
 A was far ahead of us as always, with the booking number for our rooms in Santiago.

 The rest of the walk from the Camping bar, I will not lie, is pretty unspectacular and a lot of it is on tarmac.
 You know you are getting closer to a big city, back to civilization, back to our time and the real world we left behind at our doorsteps, or in St Jean or Leon or Sarria.
-I still think they have done a great job of making the walk pleasurable.
-Even walking around the airport is in fact quite pretty, and the twig crosses on the fence is a moving sight.
-I always imagine these are put there while someone sent a heartfelt thought out – a greeting to a loved one, a wish for something in life, a fond memory, a note to self to be a different person from now on, perhaps.
+I still think they have done a great job of making it a nice walk.
+Even the trail around the airport is in fact quite pretty, and the twig crosses on the fence are a moving sight.
+I always imagine someone put them there with a heartfelt thought – a greeting to a loved one, a wish for something in life, a fond memory, a note to self to be a different person from now on, perhaps.
 There are so many of them.